dnsimple/dnsimple-support/content/articles/how-long-to-issue-ssl-certificate.md

 ---
+meta: The time frame required to issue a new SSL certificate depends on many factors.
 title: How long does it take to issue an SSL certificate?
 excerpt: The time frame required to issue a new SSL certificate depends on many factors.
 categories: